LalithKanna/Variational-Quantum-Eigensolver-with-ZNE-Error-mitigation-and-Optuna-hyperparameter-Tuning/Readme.md

-# VQE-ZNE for H₂ Molecule: Comprehensive Quantum Chemistry Analysis
+# VQE-ZNE with Optuna for H₂ Molecule: Comprehensive Quantum Chemistry Analysis

 A complete implementation of the Variational Quantum Eigensolver (VQE) with Zero Noise Extrapolation (ZNE) error mitigation and Optuna hyperparameter optimization for hydrogen molecule ground state energy calculation.